atrocore/docs-old/modules/pricing.md

 {% set calculatedPrice = productPrice.price %}

 The proceed variable determines whether the condition is met, and the calculatedPrice variable determines the resulting price.
 You should not remove these variables, as doing so will distort the results.
 Instead, you can change their values as needed.
-In calculation profile, you can use calculation parameter you have defined, it allows you to define global value which can be used in your calculation profile twig.
+In calculation profile, you can use config data, it can be used in your calculation profile twig.

 ![prices](./_assets/pricing/calculation-parameter-add.png)

-To use your calculation parameter in the twig fields, use it's key as the identifier : calculationParameter.key; for example, let's assume that i have added these three calculation parameters:
-- name: "german taxes", key: "germanTaxes", value: 22.32
-- name: "retail margin", key: "retailMargin", value: 7
-- name: "shipping rates", key: "shippingRates", value: 20
+To use config data in the twig fields, you just need to call config, then precise what you want.
+For example, if i want the baseCurrency, i can write config.baseCurrency

 To use your currency rate in the twig fields, you just need to call the currency you want like the parameter of the object currencyRate; let's assume that you have currency EUR, USD in your system, so you can call : currencyRate.EUR, currencyRate.USD; if the currency does not exist, it will return 0.